dezyne/community/Arduino_IDE_Guidelines/README.md

 Figure 3: add Tiny-C compile flag

 # Code generation
+You will now have 2 separate but related projects in the workspace: a Dezyne project and an Arduino project.
+You must generate code from the Dezyne project into the Arduino project.

 Dezyne Code generation needs to be done in ”C” because the Dezyne C++ runtime uses STL which is not available for Arduino.
 Hardware drivers (and the Serial driver, for trace output) for the Arduino will in general be coded in C++.
 A way to work around this is to: